 This work is supported by the Department of Defense under grant #W911NF-11-1-0188.
-We acknowledge the support from the Joint School of Nanoscience and Nanoengineering at NCA&T for the use of the imaging facilities.
-The authors also acknowledge the contribution of Damon Smith in collecting field samples.
+We acknowledge the support from the Joint School of Nanoscience and nanoengineering at NCA&T for the use of the imaging facilities.
+The authors also acknowledge the contribution of Damon Smith in the field sample collection.